santhoshb-msft/Commercial-Marketplace-SaaS-Manual-On-Boarding/README.md

 Marketplace.

 > **:warning: IMPORTANT:** This endpoint is not protected.
 The implementation
 > should call the marketplace REST API to ensure the validity of the event.
+This endpoint also receives a JWT token.
+You can validate the token against AAD, and check the audience to make sure this call is addressed to you.
+Please see the startup.cs file to see the implementation.

 ### Marketplace REST API Interactions